skippyr/river-dreams/README.md

 # River Dreams

-A fast ZSH theme for programmer/hacker's daily work.
+A easy to use and fast ZSH theme for programmer and hackers.

 ![](images/image_0.png)
 ![](images/image_1.png)